aspose-pdf/Aspose.PDF-Products/pdf/cpp/conversion/pdfa-to-bmp/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert PDFA to BMP Using C++" %}}

- In order to convert PDFA to BMP, weвЂ™ll use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
+ In order to convert PDFA to BMP, we’ll use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.pdf)